 The course blog is available on the website.
 I will post late-breaking news about projects, homework and class administration on the blog.
 Check the website and blog frequently, particularly around project due dates and exams.

 Academic misconduct of any kind will automatically result in a 0 score on the homework, lab, project, or exam in question and your actions will be reported to the department chair.
 Your homework, exams and projects must be individually prepared unless otherwise noted.
 Posting your assignments to internet discussion lists is considered academic misconduct.
 Sharing your solutions with others is considered academic misconduct.
 Turning in solutions from previous semesters is considered academic misconduct.
 Paying people to prepare solutions is academic misconduct.
 Automated mechanisms are available for checking the originality of source code.
+I start each semester trusting my students and hope to end each semester trusting my students.
+If you violate that trust, I am merciless.
 Please spend your time trying to solve assigned problems rather than trying to get around the system.
 Don’t risk it!

 Excusing a missed exam or assignment is left to the discretion of the instructor.
 Illness, family emergencies, and religious observances are examples of acceptable excuses.
 Computer down time, over sleeping, and social events are examples of unacceptable excuses.
 Please try to let me know of problems in advance when possible and be prepared to provide verification of your excuse.